aplteam/Tatin/docs/TatinForContributors.md

 #.Tatin.TestCases.RunBatchTests 1
 ```

-The `1` provided as right argument is just an insurance against accidental calls.
+The `1` provided as the right argument is just insurance against accidental calls.

 When running the test suite with the batch flag set, as `RunBatchTests` does, is fundamentally different in several respects:

 * A Tatin server that listens (by default) on port 5001 is started (and is also shut down) by the test suite itself.
 * By default all errors are trapped.

-  If you need to track down a bug then you don't want this: in that case pass a `1` as left argument: this is treated as "debug" flag.
+  If you need to track down a bug then you don't want this: in that case, pass a `1` as the left argument: this is treated as "debug" flag.

 Of course `RunBatchTests` does not execute any test cases that require a human in front of the monitor, but the number of such tests is very small anyway.